Skip to content

 Cache Size Limit

-ft-sdk version 1.7.2 and above recommends using the enableLimitWithCacheSize configuration to set the SDK's total cache size limit.
-After enabling, the individual log entry limit FTLoggerConfig.setLogCacheLimitCount and the RUM entry limit FTRUMConfig.setRumCacheLimitCount will become invalid.
+ft-sdk version 1.7.2 and above recommends using the enableLimitWithCacheSize configuration to set the SDK total cache size limit.
+After enabling, the separate log entry limit FTLoggerConfig.setLogCacheLimitCount and RUM entry limit FTRUMConfig.setRumCacheLimitCount will become invalid.

 FTSDKConfig config = FTSDKConfig.builder(datawayUrl, clientToken)